Luxgen S3: Overview

-The model is the first subcompact car of the brand and positioned under the Luxgen S5 compact sedan.
-It was styled by the Taiwanese HAITEC Design Center, and was previewed at the 2016 Taipei Auto Show as the Luxgen S3 EV+ concept.
-Luxgen S3 is the second sedan product of the Luxgen brand.
-It has a 1.6-liter DFMA16 engine supplied from Dongfeng Motors Corporation from China giving 116 hp at 6000 rpm and 15.3 kgm at 4200 rpm.
+The S3 is the first subcompact car of the brand and positioned under the Luxgen S5 compact sedan.
+It was styled by the Hua-chuang Automobile Information Technical Center, (HAITEC) and its design center, and was previewed at the 2016 Taipei Auto Show as the Luxgen S3 EV+ concept.
+The S3 S3 is the second sedan product of the Luxgen brand.
+It has a 1.6-liter DFMA16 engine supplied from Dongfeng from China giving 116 hp at 6000 rpm and 15.3 kgm at 4200 rpm.
 It is equipped with 3D X-View+ 3D vision assist system, Active Eagle View+360 degree camera system, and the Side View+ camera system.
 The initial launch includes 5 trim levels and with the starting price around $17,000.
 No hatchback version have been developed, but a subcompact hatchback crossover based on the sedan called the Luxgen U5 has been introduced in 2017.